How to Create an Anonymous Seal?

 Usually, web servers collect the data passed through URLs for various purposes like Web Analytics, Marketing, Research, and User Experience.

-In BlockSurvey, we collect these URL data for survey personalization.
+In BlockSurvey, URL data is collected for survey personalization.

-However, when the Anonymous Seal is enabled, BlockSurvey does not collect variable data passed through URLs.
+However, BlockSurvey does not collect variable data passed through URLs when the Anonymous Seal is enabled.
 The data collection from the URL is stopped.

-This is another essential eligibility factor while vying for the Anonymous Seal in BlockSurvey.
+This is another essential eligibility factor while setting the Anonymous Seal in BlockSurvey.

 5. Caution For Respondents